jlumbroso/makoto-hugo/README.md

 ### Multilingual

-To allow SweetBSite to go multilingual, you need to define the languages you want to use inside the `languages` parameter on `config.toml` file, also redefining the content dir for each one.
+To allow SweetB Hugo to go multilingual, you need to define the languages you want to use inside the `languages` parameter on `config.toml` file, also redefining the content dir for each one.
 Check the `i18n/` folder to see all languages available.